TheTerrasque/yamm/readme.txt

     If something doesn't work:
      - Ensure you have the latest code
-     - Delete mods.db and rebuild index
+     - Delete data/modinfo.db and re-add the services